 I adapted a recipe that was simply used for chicken, increased the volume, made it saucy and spectacular, and served it over bowties.
 Topped with fresh parsley and grated parmesan.
 I mean, it’s a simple equation:

 Butter + Lemon + Garlic + Pasta + Parmesan = Perfection.

-I was absolutely addicted from the first bite.
+You’re going to be absolutely addicted from the very first bite.